AshKmo/ash-script/README.md

 Accepts two arguments and sets the variable named by the first argument to the contents of a file, the location of which is described by the evaluation of the second argument, which must be a string.

 #### `writefile`
-Accepts three arguments and sets the variable named by the first argument to a number 1 if the file at the location described by the evaluation of the second argument (which must be a string) has been successfully updated or created with the contents specified by the evaluation of the third argument, otherwise a number 0.
+Accepts three arguments and sets the variable named by the first argument to an integer number 1 if the file at the location described by the evaluation of the second argument (which must be a string) has been successfully updated or created with the contents specified by the evaluation of the third argument.
+Otherwise, the variable is set to an integer number 0.

 #### `if`
 Accepts any number of arguments, and iterates through each of them two-by-two.
 For each pair, the first argument in the pair is evaluated and, if the result is a truthy value, the second argument is evaluated and execution of the statement then ceases.
 A trailing argument, if specified, is evaluated if this never happens.
 For example: